joelabreurojas/ProVAI/docs/WORKFLOW.md

 - `module:learning` - Related to the Learning Support Module (e.g., quizzes).
 - `module:observability` - Related to logging, metrics, or analytics.
 - `module:rag` - Related to the core RAG pipeline (ingestion, retrieval, generation).
-- `module:ui` - Related to the Streamlit frontend.
+- `module:ui` - Related to the frontend.